Llyn Idwal and Tryfan, Eryri (Snowdonia)

 Llynnau Cregennen, Eryri (Snowdonia)

 Llynnau Cregennen is a photographer’s favourite.
 Under a brooding dawn sky, with autumn mist tumbling down from Cader Idris, it looks quite spectacular.
 But it’s just as delightful on a spring afternoon.
-Hikers know it as a stop on the Mawddach Way – an enjoyable, circular 31-mile route from Barmouth.
+Hikers know it as a stop on the Mawddach Way or Trail – an enjoyable, circular 31-mile route from Barmouth.

 Foel Fadian, Cambrian Mountains